DariesMedia/MA-PowerBI-Report/README.md

 ## Medium-Articles-Performance-Analysis

-Cleaning and analysing Medium.com Articles as well as creating PowerBI report.
+Cleaning and analysing Medium.com Articles as well as creating a PowerBI report.

 ## Introduction